simonneutert/simonneutert.github.io/src/_posts/2025/2025-08-12-modern-vps-setup-2025.md

 ## What We Achieved

-Your VPS is now:
+Your VPS now has:

+**Core Security Foundation:**
 - 🔒 **Properly secured** with modern SSH, firewall, and intrusion detection
-- 🚀 **Lightweight** without unnecessary services
+- �️ **Hardened** against common attack vectors with kernel tweaks
 - 🔄 **Self-maintaining** with automatic security updates
+- � **Lightweight** without unnecessary services

+**Essential Infrastructure:**
+- 🐳 **Container-ready** with Docker for application deployment
 - 📊 **Observable** with proper logging and monitoring

+**Optional Enhancements:**
+- 🌐 **Automatic HTTPS** with Caddy reverse proxy (if you chose to install it)
-- 🐳 **Container-ready** with Docker and automatic HTTPS
+- �️ **Developer-friendly** with modern CLI tools and shell improvements
-- 🛡️ **Hardened** against common attack vectors

 This setup gives you a solid foundation that's both secure and practical.
+The beauty of this approach is that you can stop after Part 1 and have a perfectly secure VPS, or continue with the infrastructure and optional enhancements as needed.

 No over-engineering, no cargo cult configurations from 2015 tutorials - just what actually works in 2025.

 The best part?
 Once it's set up, it mostly runs itself.
 Focus on building your applications, not babysitting your infrastructure.